 Morgan Salow was named an assistant coach for the UNCG volleyball program in April of 2014.

-Salow, a standout player at Wisconsin from 2005-08, comes to Greensboro after serving as an assistant coach at Jacksonville State the last three seasons.
+Salow, a standout player at Wisconsin from 2005-08, arrived in Greensboro after serving as an assistant coach at Jacksonville State for last three seasons.

 Before her time at Jacksonville State, Salow put in a three-year stint with the Capital Volleyball Academy as head coach of the Capital 15 Navy club.
 She guided the team to a top-five finish in the AAU National Championships and a first-place finish in the Badger Region.
 Salow also spent one season as the head coach of the Capital 17 Elite squad and under her guidance, the 17 Elite squad landed a top-15 finish at the AAU National Championships as well as a third-place finish at the Junior Volleyball Directors Association National Championships.
 She also contributed two seasons as an assistant coach within the Academy.